Web Content Filtering

 Top 5 Personal Internet Uses for Employees

 Features 1,3 and 4 above are included with the router.
-Feature 2 is included but requires an annual subscription to the external server which keeps a real-time contstantly updated database of web sites.
+Feature 2 is included but requires an annual subscription to the external server which keeps a real-time constantly updated database of web sites.
 More details of that later.
+Features supported varies with router model; please check on specifiction for confirmation of Web Content Filter capabilities.

 In Keyword Matching you can specify a list of either banned (blacklist)) or permitted sites (whitelist).
 The DrayTek method is 'object' oriented, which means that you create lists of keywords or sites, can then group them and then apply them into specific user groups or time periods

 Using a blacklist, all sites would be accessible by your users except those that match the keywords you specify.
-This would be useful, for example where there are specific sites known to be causing distuption or timewasting in your organsiation such as social networking or webmail.
+This would be useful, for example where there are specific sites known to be causing disruption or timewasting in your organisation such as social networking or webmail.
 The example below would allow access to all sites except the ones listed:

 A whitelist, on the other hand, is much more restrictive on what your users can access as it blocks all web sites by default and then only allows access to web sites which match your keywords.
 This is useful when you really want to lock down your Internet access to only allow very specific web site access.
 The example below would block access to all web sites except those listed: